project-trident/trident-website/hugo-site/content/post/2018-11-10_RC3-available.md

 pre = "<i class='fa fa-exclamation'></i>	"
 +++

-The new version of Project Trident is now available on [the download page](/download)!
+Release Candidate 3 of Project Trident is now available on [the download page](/download)!

 This version is the first one based on the "trueos-master" branch of TrueOS, and with that comes a lot of changes and breaks from the previous versions.